Turkey 101: Brining, Roasting, and Carving

 However, for a turkey, I prefer an overnight brine.
 With a 10 to 15 pound turkey, dissolve 1 cup Diamond Brand kosher salt and 1/2 cup sugar in 1 gallon of hot water.
 Stir until dissolved, then add 1 gallon of ice water to cool the solution.
 The total amount of water depends on the size of your container.
 Since most of us don’t have a refrigerator to place a turkey in a 5-gallon bucket, I suggest using a cooler with ice and ice packs.
 I store the cooler outside since it’s cold.
 Having said that, make sure to weigh down the lid of the cooler so a curious raccoon or other critter doesn’t take a peak, look-see, or a nibble.

 What about Roasting?
-There are recipes at the bottom of this post for whole roast turkey and a turkey breast.
+That’s step #2 for Turkey 101.
 I roast at a higher temperature to start, then reduce the heat to finish cooking.
 In general, The main point about roasting a big bird is food safety.
 I suggest using an instant read thermometer.
 Instant-read thermometers are indispensable when cooking a large piece of meat because, while the doneness of steaks and chicken breasts can often be gauged by touching the meat and feeling for firmness, a large piece of meat such as a turkey needs a thermometer to really see what’s inside.
 The plastic pop-up timers found in many turkeys are unreliable, often resulting in an overcooked bird.
 A whole turkey is safe when cooked to a minimum internal temperature of 165 °F as measured with an instant read thermometer.
 Check the internal temperature in the innermost part of the thigh and wing and the thickest part of the breast.

 Here’s a general guideline for cooking times for unstuffed birds: